tryforge/ForgeScript/docs/functions/if.md

 export default new NativeFunction({
     name: "$if",
     version: "1.0.0",
-    description: "Creates a if statement",
+    description: "Creates an if statement",
     unwrap: false,
     args: [
         {